Search the entire page

 2. A Ukrainian citizen without a doctoral degree, who is either pursuing a doctoral programme or has a documented research record, and is conducting or planning to conduct research within the programme’s thematic scope.

-• The interplay and interaction of Polish and Ukrainian political thought and historiography
+• the mutual influences and interactions between Polish and Ukrainian political thought and historiography

-• The struggle of the Russian Empire against the heritage of the former Polish-Lithuanian Commonwealth (1772–1917)
+• the Russian Empire’s struggle against the legacy of the former Polish-Lithuanian Commonwealth, 1772–1917

-• Polish contribution to the development of international law
+• Poland’s contribution to the development of international law

 The total amount is PLN 12,000, paid in four monthly instalments of PLN 3,000 each.